 - b.
 Evaluation and Acknowledgement - i.
-Within thirty (30) business days of the receipt of the specific charge(s) and/or complaints, the Ethics Commission shall call a meeting to evaluate if the filing is or is not in proper form. - ii.
-If the complaint is not in the proper form and/or the Ethics Commission determines that the allegations, even if true, would not constitute a violation of this Code then the Ethics Commission shall dismiss the complaint and duly notify the complainant in writing, with a copy to the Town Council, of said fact and the reasons thereof; by registered or certified mail not later than ten (10) business days after said decision.
+Within thirty (30) business days of the receipt of the specific charge(s) and/or complaints, the Ethics Commission shall call an executive meeting session to evaluate if the filing is not in violation or is not in the proper form. - ii.
+If the complaint is not in the proper form and/or the Ethics Commission determines that the allegations, even if true, would not constitute a violation of this Code then the Ethics Commission shall dismiss the complaint and duly notify the complainant in writing, with a copy to the Town Council, and Mayor of said fact and the reasons thereof; by registered or certified mail not later than ten (10) business days after said decision.
 Allegations applicable to other administrative, or judicial authority will be referred to the proper authority. - iii.
-If the Ethics Commission determines that the complaint is in proper form and the allegations, if true would, constitute a violation of this Code then the Ethics Commission shall, not later than ten (10) business days after said determination, provide a copy of the complaint by registered or certified mail to all respondents against whom such complaint is filed and shall provide notice of the receipt of such complaint to the complainant.
-The respondent(s) shall have ten (10) business days to submit any response to the Ethics Commission. - iv.
-If the Complaint is applicable to this Code, the Town Council shall request the Ethics Commission convene a meeting within fourteen (14) business days of the issuance of notification to the complainant.
+If the Ethics Commission determines that the complaint is in proper form and the allegations, if true would, constitute a violation of this Code then the Ethics Commission shall, not later than ten (10) business days after said determination, provide a copy of the complaint provide a copy of the complaint to the Town Council, Mayor and by registered or certified mail to all respondents against whom such complaint is filed, and shall provide notice of the receipt of such complaint to the complainant.
+The respondent(s) shall have ten (10) business days to submit any response to the Ethics Commission.

-c.
+- iv.
+If the Complaint is applicable to this Code, the Town Council shall request the Ethics Commission convene an executive session meeting within fourteen (14) business days of the issuance of notification to the complainant. - c.
 Investigation of Probable Cause-Confidential Investigation

-All information supplied to or received from the Ethics Commission during their evaluation or investigation shall remain confidential, as specified by provisions of the Connecticut General Statues, Section 1-82a, in relation to operations of a Commission of Ethics, unless the Commission makes a finding of probable cause for a hearing, or unless the respondent requests in writing that the entire record and any hearings be open to the public.
+All information supplied to or received from the Ethics Commission during their evaluation or investigation shall remain confidential, as specified by provisions of the Connecticut General Statutes, Section 1-82a, in relation to operations of a Commission of Ethics, unless the Commission makes a finding of probable cause for a hearing, or unless the respondent requests in writing that the entire record and any hearings be open to the public.